Summary

 Contents

-Niederlassungserlaubnis: What are the application requirements?
+Settlement permit: What are the application requirements?

-- Work as an employee
+- to work as an employee

-- To operate a business
+- to operate a business

+A temporary residence permit might include a work permit and the permission to operate a business.
+Both must be clearly stated, otherwise the permissions are not included.
 Beyond that, to be eligible for a settlement permit certain conditions apply.
 Let’s explore them below.

 Residence permit already in existence